zentrum-lexikographie/dwdsmor/README.md

 ```

 This calls `lexicon/generate-lexicon` with the option `--debug` and without the
 option `--filter`.
-The result is stored in `SMORLemma/lexicon/lexicon.debug`,
+The result, which may contain `<UNKNOWN>` tags, is stored in
-together with a log file in `SMORLemma/lexicon/lexicon.log`.
+`SMORLemma/lexicon/lexicon.debug`.
+A corresponding log file with input and
+output mappings is saved in `SMORLemma/lexicon/lexicon.debug.log`.
 In order to
 re-generate them with unchanged XSLT stylesheets, first call:

 ```sh